emberjs/website/source/blog/2017-01-23-ember-2-11-released.md

 prs to allow Ember Data to defer work until it is needed by an application or avoid the work all together if it is never needed.
-Overall the process of pushing records into the store in Ember Data 2.11 about twice as fast now as it was in 2.10.
+Overall the process of pushing records into the store in Ember Data 2.11 is about twice as fast as it was in 2.10.

 The Ember Data 2.11 release concludes an effort to audit the existing API docs for Ember Data.
 The Ember Data community has checked all of